 - Understand key aspects of claims handling.

-- Understand key aspects of handling personal lines claims, including motor.
+- Understand key aspects of handling personal lines claims.

 - Understand key aspects of handling property claims, including business interruption.